Zainnn15/Group_09/deployment.md

 10 - Sign up / login to the account

+10 - Click import "Create a New Project"

 11 - Connect your Github repository to Vercel

 12 - Give access to your repositories